-- OpenCL (Open Computing Language): based on C, not only for GPUs but also for other "accelerators" (DSP, FPGA, ...) - CUDA (compute unified device architecture): extension to C language.
+- OpenCL (Open Computing Language): based on C, not only for GPUs but also for other "accelerators" (DSP, FPGA, ...) and integrated GPUs. - CUDA (compute unified device architecture): extension to C language.
 Only for NVIDIA GPUs.

 High-Level Programming Interfaces

 - OpenMP: compiler directives and library for accelerators - OpenACC: compiler directives and library for NVIDIA GPUs